About the Project

 Credits

-Edward Triplett - Project Lead
+Edward Triplett, PhD - Project Lead

 Ed is an Instructor in the Department of Art, Art History & Visual Studies at Duke University and a member of the Wired!
 Lab.
 He teaches courses on the design and construction of castles, monasteries and cathedrals during the medieval period, as well as a course on the application of GIS for the study of historical subjects.
 His field research and publications have focused on the architecture of Iberia’s military-religious orders during the Christian reconquest of Iberia, and the fortified border between Portugal and Spain in the 15th and 16th century.